DDoSPedia is a glossary that focuses on network and

 definitions.
 It provides a central place for hard to find web-scattered

-Distributed Denial of Service attacks or DDoS attacks are a variant of Denial-of-Service attacks where an attacker or a group of attackers employ multiple machines to carry out a DoS attack simultaneously, therefore increasing its effectiveness and strength.
-The "army" carrying out the the distributed denial of service attacks are mostly often composed of innocent infected zombie computers manipulated as bots and being part of a botnet
+are a variant of denial-of-service attacks in which an attacker or a group of attackers employs multiple machines to simultaneously carry out a DoS attack, thereby increasing its effectiveness and strength.
+The "army" carrying out the attacks are mostly often composed of innocent infected zombie computers manipulated as bots and being part of a

 controlled by the attacker via a Command and Control Server.
 A botnet is powerful, well-coordinated and could count millions of computers.
-It also insures the anonymity of the original DDoS attack since the distributed denial of service attack traffic originates from the bots' IPs rather than the attacker's.
-In some cases, mostly in ideological DDoS attacks, this "army" could also be composed of recruited hackers/hacktivits participating in large distributed denial of service attack campaigns ( Operation Blackout
+It also insures the anonymity of the original attack since the distributed denial of service attack traffic originates from the bots' IPs rather than the attacker's.
+In some cases, mostly in ideological DDoS attacks, this "army" could also be composed of recruited hackers/hacktivits participating in large distributed denial of service attack campaigns (

-Distributed denial of services attacks are hard to detect and block since the attack traffic is easily confused with legitimate traffic and difficult to trace.
+DDoS attacks are hard to detect and block since the attack traffic is easily confused with legitimate traffic and difficult to trace.